Zobeltitz/CN-Django-Ajax-Search/docs/source/customization.rst

     <div id='searchdropdown'></div>

-In the media/css folder, open the **ajax-search.css** file.
+In the media/css folder, open the **ajax_search.css** file.
 Therein you'll find specifications for the very first element called **searchdropdown**.
 Uncomment the lines and define it's position according to your needs.

 You may also make other changes to the CSS file to change the look and feel of the components.